AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 =============================================
-Aviatrix Gateway to Palo Alto Firewall (PAN)
+Aviatrix Gateway to Palo Alto Firewall
 =============================================

 This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Palo Alto Netowrks (PAN) Firewall.
 To simulate an on-prem PAN Firewall, we use a PAN VM at AWS VPC.